-• Everyone associated with the Corporation has a responsibility to ensure that our environment is free from harassment.
+Everyone associated with the Corporation has a responsibility to ensure that our environment is free from harassment.
 This means not engaging in, allowing, condoning or ignoring behaviour contrary to this policy.
-Anyone who believes that harassment is taking place is encouraged to notify his/her supervisor and/or the Human Rights Policy Coordinator.
+In addition, anyone who believes that harassment is taking place is encouraged to notify his/her supervisor, the Human Rights Policy Coordinator or the Corporate Health and Safety Officer.